MaksimB96/FitnessMadeMinimal/README.md

 1. As a first time user, I want more information regarding fitness
 2. As a first time user, I want more information regarding training fundamentals
 3. As a first time user, I want information presented in one location
-4. As a first time user, I want to get in contact with a fitness proffesional in order obtain more answers
+4. As a first time user, I want to get in contact with a fitness professional in order to obtain more answers

 #### Returning User
 5. As a returning user I want to refresh my knowledge on fitness
 6. As a returnong user I want to get back on track with my calorie intake
 7. As a returning user I want to get back on track with my training
-8. As a returning user I want to have a clear pathway to getting into contact with a fitness proffesional
+8. As a returning user I want to have a clear pathway to getting into contact with a fitness professional
 9. As a returning user I want to be able to locate relevant social links

 #### Site Owner